 - fresh fruit & nuts

-You buy a lot of these from our online shop
+You buy a lot of the ingredients you’ll from the deli or our online shop

 Create your shopping and to-do list